-Best EQ Mounts For Astrophotography 2021 – Reviewed
+Best EQ Mounts For Astrophotography Reviewed

-1. Sky-Watcher EQM-35 – Choice Under $850, Lowest Price
+1. Sky-Watcher EQM-35 – Cheapest Choice (Under $1000)

 The EQM-35’s lightweight and low cost make it great for beginning astrophotographers.
-And just like more expensive equatorial mounts, the EQM-35 is fully compatible with autoguiders, PC control software and anything else you need for imaging.
+And just like more expensive equatorial mounts, the EQM-35 is fully compatible with autoguiders, PC control software, and anything else you need for imaging.

 Sky-Watcher mysteriously claims a 22-pound weight capacity for the EQM-35, yet also doesn’t recommend shoving anything remotely near that heavy onto it.
-I put a Celestron C8 (about 14 pounds) on the EQM-35 and it was not the steadiest for visual astronomy, so I’d wager that in practice, the EQM-35’s weight capacity is closer to 15 pounds for visual use, and under 10 pounds for astrophotography.
+I put a Celestron C8 (about 14 pounds) on the EQM-35 and it was not the steadiest for visual astronomy.
+So I’d wager that in practice, the EQM-35’s weight capacity is closer to 15 pounds for visual use, and under 10 pounds for astrophotography.
 Thus, you are not going to be putting anything more than a telephoto lens or a small refractor on here for visual use.

 If you’re not concerned about outgrowing its capacity, the Sky-Watcher EQM-35 is a good choice for a budget astrophotography mount.

-2. Celestron Advanced VX – Choice Between $850-$1050
+2. Celestron Advanced VX – Choice Under $1200

 Despite all the hatred it seems to receive, the Advanced VX is a workable – if not perfect – mount.
 It uses servo motors rather than steppers, and the declination axis has no bearings whatsoever – the result is that it has lots of backlash when slewing the mount around the sky and during autoguiding.
 However, there are plenty of fine images taken with Advanced VX mounts.
-If you can swing the extra $250 to buy the Sky-Watcher HEQ5 Pro I would definitely recommend doing so, but there is absolutely no shame in owning or using a VX.
+If you can swing the extra $250 to buy the Sky-Watcher HEQ5 Pro, I would definitely recommend doing so, but there is absolutely no shame in owning or using a VX.

 I would not recommend loading anything over about 14 pounds for imaging on the Advanced VX.
 But for visual use, you can max out its 30-pound capacity with no issues — something to consider if you plan on using the mount with another telescope.

-3. Sky-Watcher HEQ5 Pro – Choice Between $1050-$1350
+3. Sky-Watcher HEQ5 Pro – Choice Under $1500

-The HEQ5 Pro has excellent tracking and guiding accuracy – it often guides at under an arc second – and is still quite lightweight and portable.
-The HEQ5’s 1.75” tripod legs are lighter than the Advanced VX so it does theoretically suffer some minor payload capacity loss, but this is made up for by its increased tracking accuracy and other features.
+The HEQ5 Pro has excellent tracking and guiding accuracy – it often guides in under an arc second – and is still quite lightweight and portable.
+The HEQ5’s 1.75” tripod legs are lighter than the Advanced VX, so it does theoretically suffer some minor payload capacity loss, but this is made up for by its increased tracking accuracy and other features.
 The HEQ5 is compatible with EQMod drivers and a variety of hardware accessories to allow you to get the most out of it and have plenty of room to grow, and there are some who have made the belt and tuning modifications to further improve tracking and guiding accuracy with this mount.

 I would recommend putting a scope no heavier than 15 pounds or longer than 1200mm in focal length on the SkyWatcher HEQ5.
 It struggles with my 6” f/9 Ritchey-Chretien, for instance, which is right around those limits.

-4. Sky-Watcher EQ6R Pro – Choice Between $1350-$1600
+4. Sky-Watcher EQ6R Pro – Choice around $2000

 The original EQ6 mount was more or less a scaled-up copy of the HEQ5.
 With the EQ6R Pro, however, Sky-Watcher has added a belt drive upgrade (previously only available as a warranty-voiding mod for skilled DIYers), improved polar alignment features, and ergonomic enhancements.
 The EQ6R’s payload capacity is no slouch, either.
-For visual astronomy you could load up to 44 pounds, while for astrophotography you should be able to fit between 20-25 pounds before vibration and other issues start to occur.
+For visual astronomy, you could load up to 44 pounds, while for astrophotography, you should be able to fit between 20-25 pounds before vibration and other issues start to occur.